DucManhPhan/DucManhPhan.github.io/_post_preparation/2019-11-28-Builder-Pattern.md

 ## When to use
 - When we have to define multiple constructor with different arguments dynamically.
-- When we create a complex object, so we need to separate large steps into smaller steps
+- When we create a complex object, so we need to separate large steps into smaller steps.

 <br>

 ## Benefits & Drawback
 1. Benefits
+- The parameters to the constructor are reduced, and are provided in highly readable method calls.

+- Builder design pattern also help in minimizing the number of parameters in constructor and thus there is no need to pass  in null of optional parameters to the constructor.

+- Object is always instantiated in a complete state.

+- Immutable objects can be build without much complex logic in object building process.

 2. Drawbacks
 - Objects with the Builder pattern is typically designed to immutable.